Olympics-NHL says players will not be able to participate in Beijing Winter Games | Sports-Games

 OLYMPIC PLAN B Unhappy over the prospect of interrupting a season to send their most valuable assets overseas where they could get hurt, the NHL ended a run of participation in five consecutive Winter Olympics when it decided not to go to Pyeongchang in 2018.

 The presence of NHL players at the Olympics made the men's ice hockey tournament one of the marquee events of the global sporting showcase.
-"These are experiences of a lifetime that you don't get very many of as an athlete, and you might only get one," said Pittsburgh Penguins Sidney Crosby, a twice gold medal winner for Canada.
+"These are experiences of a lifetime that you don't get very many of as an athlete, and you might only get one," said Pittsburgh Penguins center Sidney Crosby, who won two Olympic gold medals for Canada.
 "It just might happen to kind of fall into your window, and if that doesn't work out, that's unfortunate."

 Countries will now have to quickly put a Plan B in place.
 For Canada and the United States, which would have sent teams stocked completely with NHL players, that will mean a top to bottom overhaul cobbling together a roster from other leagues.